-- Multidisciplinary clinics combine a team of healthcare professionals working together to provide long-term pain management solutions.
-You’ll find physical and occupational therapists, nutritionists, neurologists, and nurses at interdisciplinary pain clinics.
+Multidisciplinary clinics that unite a team of healthcare professionals working together to provide long-term pain management.
+You can often find physical and occupational therapists, nutritionists, neurologists and nurses at interdisciplinary pain clinics.

-- Cannabis and its derivatives, including CBD, are becoming extremely popular in the chronic pain treatment space.
-New legislation that allows cannabis to be prescribed for chronic pain has led the way into a host of innovations that blend the botanical elements of cannabis with other proven pain relievers.
+Cannabis and its derivatives, including CBD, are becoming extremely popular in the chronic pain treatment space.
+New legislation that allows cannabis to be prescribed for chronic pain has led to a host of innovations.

-- Acupuncture, massage therapy, and chiropractic therapy are treatments administered by professionals who practice alternative medicine.
-The wider medical community is coming around to the idea that these treatments really can help people who experience chronic pain.
+These treatments administered by professionals who practice alternative medicine.
 A growing body of evidence demonstrated by clinical trials supports the use of these treatments.

-- Cognitive-behavioral therapy (CBT) was originally developed to treat depression and anxiety.
+Cognitive-Behavioral Therapy (CBT) was originally developed to treat depression and anxiety.
 One of the basic tenets of CBT for chronic pain is that your brain can be trained to change its interpretation of the events that happen to you, including pain.
-A mental health professional can help you establish coping mechanisms and a feeling of control over your pain, which may actually decrease your pain’s direct influence on your life.
+A mental health professional can help you establish coping mechanisms and a feeling of control over your pain, which may actually decrease your pain’s influence on your life.

-- Topical pain relief creams absorbed by your skin can be highly effective at treating back and neck pain, joint pain, muscle tension and pain from nerve irritation or damage.
-The best types of pain relief creams combine clinically proven, prescription-strength active ingredients with soothing botanicals to treat chronic pain.
+Topical pain relief creams absorbed by your skin can be highly effective at treating back and neck pain, joint pain, muscle tension and pain from nerve irritation or damage.

 The Clearing alternative